LajaSoft/cog-facebook-musicgen/README.md

 ## features
 * run in docker
+* can continue itself as much as vram you have
-* zero conf
+* almost zero conf

 ## known bugs
-* output segfault in the end of execution
+* output duplicates to output.wav
 * lame code
+* need to loadout generated parts to cpu, or may be even disk, for really long generations
+* there seems problem in audiocraft library last version, progress shows  wrong total,

 ## Installation: